agent18/agent18.github.io/_posts/2018-08-05-course-for-data-science.markdown

 [Roman Duda of 80k suggests this coursera course for ultra beginners](https://www.coursera.org/specializations/jhu-data-science).
-It is the same as the 10 set capstone project suggested in quora, and looks good to start.
+It is the same as the 10 set capstone project suggested in quora, and looks like a good to start.
 Costs are about 40€/ month.
 I hope to finish it in less than 2 months.

 There is a coarse [CS109](http://cs109.github.io/2015/) for DS by Harvard.
 Surprisingly all the [lectures and slides](http://cs109.github.io/2015/pages/videos.html) are available.
 The [Assignments from 2013 and